gajus/turbowatch/README.md

 ## API

-Turbowatch defaults are a good choice for most projects.
-However, Turbowatch has many options that you should be familiar with.
+Turbowatch [defaults](#recipes) are a good choice for most projects.
+However, Turbowatch has _many_ options that you should be familiar with for advance use cases.

 ```ts
 import {